sampsyo/cs6120/content/blog/2020-12-22-pipeline-II-analysis/index.md

 they write.
 If the specified pipeline initial interval (II) cannot be achieved, the HLS tools will throw out messages at least after running synthesis, which can take hours for a large design.
-In this project, I want to perform a quick analysis of the achievable loop pipeline II written in C-level.
+In this project, I want to perform a quick analysis of the achievable loop pipeline II written at the C level.
 I believe early feedbacks will help programmers iterate their designs in a much faster way.

 ## Background